ddnexus/pagy/docs/guides/how-to.md

 ---

-This page provides practical tips and examples to help you effectively use Pagy.
+This page provides practical tips and examples to help you to use Pagy efficiently.

 You can also [ask the Pagy AI](https://gurubase.io/g/pagy) for instant answers to questions not covered on this page.